jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 streetOfPerson.get(person) // -> "Lerchenweg"
 streetOfPerson.set("Rosenstraße") // Person(address = Address("Rosenstraße"))
 ```
+This works, but the syntax is quite cumbersome - especially for deeper nested models.

-Let us recap, how this example would work with automatically generated lenses:
+Let's see how this example would work with automatically generated lenses.

 ```kotlin
 @Lenses
 data class Address(val street: String) { companion object }